 Selecting Products and Companies to Rate

-To identify and track the relationships between products, brands, companies, and product categories, GoodGuide relies on informatics standards that are used to organize consumer product and corporate information and extends these whenever necessary to meet the special requirements of our ratings system.
+To identify,track and organize relationships between products, brands, companies, and product categories, GoodGuide follows informatics standards used to organize consumer product and corporate information.
 For example, we use standard UPC codes to identify unique products.
 We can then link our product records to retailer-specific product identifiers as well as respond to bar code scans from our mobile users.
 We supplement this with a custom classification system to organize products into categories, because there is no standardized method for grouping products into consumer-relevant product categories.

 Designing a Ratings System

-GoodGuide uses “ontologies,” or structural frameworks for organizing information, to define “what matters” when assessing the health, environmental or social performance of a product or company.
-The major issues covered under Health, Environment and Society are summarized in our ratings overview.
-Our issue framework is derived from current standards of practice in the scientific domains relevant to assessing health, environmental or social impacts.
-Under Health, for example, we track issues that mirror the standard output of chemical risk assessments or nutritional evaluations.
-Under Environment, we track issues that mirror the standard output of life cycle assessments.
-Under Society, we track the issues that are included in standardized reporting on corporate social responsibility, as defined by the Global Reporting Initiative.
+GoodGuide uses “ontologies,” or structural frameworks for organizing information, to define “what matters” when assessing the health performance of a product or company.
+The major issues covered are summarized in our ratings overview.
+Our issue framework is derived from current standards of practice in the scientific domains relevant to assessing health impacts.
+For example, we track issues that mirror the standard output of chemical risk assessments or nutritional evaluations.
 Our reliance on the informatics systems that have been developed by scientific, regulatory or other authorities to address specific issues ensures that our system provides science-based ratings and can take advantage of standardized information generation.

-- Because the pervasive lack of transparency about product attributes and company operations undermines the public's ability to evaluate performance, GoodGuide has created a number of indicators that track data availability and impact company or product scores.
-At the company level, Transparency indicators measure the relative amount of information available from a company for assessing its environmental or social performance.
-Companies exhibiting multiple data gaps are penalized in our scoring system for their lack of transparency.
-At the product level, Data Adequacy indicators track whether the specific data elements that are needed to assess a product's health or environmental impact are public.
-Personal care or household chemical products that lack complete ingredient lists are penalized in our scoring system because they lack the data needed to assess chemical safety.
+Because the pervasive lack of transparency about product attributes undermines the public's ability to evaluate performance, GoodGuide has created a number of indicators that track data availability and impact product ratings.
+At the product level, Data Adequacy indicators track whether the specific data elements that are needed to assess a product's health impact are public.
+We penalize personal care or household chemical products missing complete ingredient lists in our scoring system because these products lack the data needed to assess chemical safety.

 At the product-level, our ratings system is designed to support comparisons of products within a product category.
-In contrast with company ratings, it does not make sense to apply a single framework to all products independent of their category.
-The evaluative framework used to assess personal care products contains a different set of issues and indicators than the framework used to assess paper products - the former focuses on characterizing the health impacts of ingredients, while the latter focuses on characterizing the environmental impacts of raw material sourcing and production processes.
+The evaluative framework used to assess personal care products contains a different set of issues and indicators than the framework used to assess food products - the former focuses on characterizing the health impacts of ingredients, while the latter focuses on characterizing the nutritional value of products.

 Aggregating Indicator Scores to Generate Ratings

-Our Health, Environment and Society rating frameworks define what is known as a “value tree” in multi-attribute utility theory - they specify sets of indicators, sub-issues or major issues that are hierarchically organized into “nodes.”
-For each node, we specify the weights or aggregation algorithm that is used to roll up scores from the constituents of that node.
+Our rating frameworks define what is known as a “value tree” in multi-attribute utility theory.
+Each specifc set of indicators, sub-issues or major issues are hierarchically organized into “nodes.”
+For each node, we specify the weights or aggregation algorithm used to compile scores from the constituents of that node.

 Aggregation algorithms are used throughout our ratings system to combine sets of scores.
 Available methods include:

 - Maximum (select the highest score in a set).
-This is generally used in positive nodes that include Policy and Program indicators because it promotes the most positive signal about company practices regarding an issue, without dilution due to inaction or no data on other indicators relevant to the same issue.
+This is generally used in positive nodes that include certification indicators because this value promotes the most positive signal about an issue, without dilution due to inaction or no data on other indicators relevant to the same issue.

 - Minimum (select the lowest score in a set).
-This is generally used in negative nodes that include Compliance and Controversy indicators because it promotes the most negative signal about company behavior on an issue, without dilution by positive values on other indicators relevant to the same issue.
+This is generally used in negative nodes that include Hazard or Restriction indicators because this value promotes the most negative signal about an issue, without dilution by positive values on other indicators relevant to the same issue.

 - Mean (calculate the average of all scores in a set).
-This is generally used 1) when aggregating scores from a set of positive and negative sub-nodes in order to allow real world signals (from either quantitative metrics or compliance/controversy counts) to influence a policy score in either a positive or negative direction and 2) in quantitative nodes, where it averages positive and/or negative signals from a set of performance metrics.
+This is generally used when aggregating scores from a set of positive and negative sub-nodes in order to allow real world signals (from either quantitative metrics or compliance counts) to influence a score in either a positive or negative direction.

 - Preferred (select score from top available indicator in a rank ordered set of indicators).
 This is used in nodes where data sources or indicators have been rank ordered based on quality or relevance to an issue.
 It promotes the score from the best available source or indicator.